flashbots/suave-viem/src/README.md

-> :warning: **ALPHA SOFTWARE**: This code is in the alpha and the SUAVE protocol is subject to change thus so is this sdk.
+> :warning: **ALPHA SOFTWARE**: This code relies on the SUAVE protocol, and both are subject to change.
 Please use it with caution.
-The [SUAVE spec](https://github.com/flashbots/suave-specs/tree/main) has not yet stabilizied so we are refraining from merging this work upstream but plan to do so when the time is right.
-Additionally [Confidential Compute Requests](https://github.com/flashbots/suave-specs/blob/main/specs/rigil/kettle.md#confidentialcomputerequest) in their current form are not able to be signed with eip-1993 wallets and require `eth_sign`.
+The [SUAVE spec](https://github.com/flashbots/suave-specs/tree/main) has not yet stabilized, so we are refraining from merging this work upstream.
+We plan to do so when the time is right.
+Additionally, [Confidential Compute Requests](https://github.com/flashbots/suave-specs/blob/main/specs/rigil/kettle.md#confidentialcomputerequest) in their current form are not able to be signed with eip-1993 wallets and require `eth_sign`.

 <br/>